vadimeisenbergibm/introduction-to-microservices-with-istio-bookinfo/modules/98-summary/README.md

 * Implement fault injection.

 # Next steps to learn Istio
 In addition, Istio can [encrypt the traffic between microservices](https://istio.io/docs/tasks/security/mutual-tls.html).
-Also, Istio supports various microservices patterns, for example timeouts[https://istio.io/docs/tasks/traffic-management/request-timeouts.html], retries, [circuit breakers](https://istio.io/docs/tasks/traffic-management/circuit-breaking.html).
+Also, Istio supports various microservices patterns, for example [timeouts](https://istio.io/docs/tasks/traffic-management/request-timeouts.html), retries, [circuit breakers](https://istio.io/docs/tasks/traffic-management/circuit-breaking.html).

-Also note that Istio can run on VMs, and with service registries other than Kubernetes.
-Istio can control the traffic from the outside into the service mesh and the traffic to the external services.
+Also note that [Istio can run on VMs](https://istio.io/docs/guides/integrating-vms.html).
+Istio can be integrated with [service registries](https://istio.io/docs/setup/) other than Kubernetes.
+Istio can [control the traffic from the outside into the service mesh](https://istio.io/docs/tasks/traffic-management/ingress.html) and [the traffic to external services](https://istio.io/docs/tasks/traffic-management/egress.html).

-See more guides, tasks and blogs at [istio.io](https://istio.ios).
+See more guides, tasks and blog posts at [istio.io](https://istio.ios).